gomanu6/dj_library/README.md

   * null : If True, Django will store empty values as NULL in the database.
 Default is False.
   * blank : If True, the field is allowed to be blank.
 Default is False.
   * default : The default value for the field.
+  * db_index : If True, a database index will be created for this field.
   * editable : If False, the field will not be displayed in the admin or any other ModelForm.
 They are also skipped during model validation.
 Default is True.
   * primary_key : If you don’t specify primary_key=True for any field in your model, Django will automatically add a field to hold the primary key, so you don’t need to set primary_key=True on any of your fields unless you want to override the default primary-key behavior.
   * error_messages : The error_messages argument lets you override the default messages that the field will raise.
 Pass in a dictionary with keys matching the error messages you want to override.